matthewoots/crazyswarm2_application/README.md

 Crazyswarm application layer, which provides a **path planning layer** to reach desired setpoints, **apriltag detection** for relocalization to global map and static and reciprocal avoidance and on-user commands.
 Also included capability, to "allocate" themselves to targets as seen below.

+* This package was tested on `ROS-Galactic Ubuntu 20.04`.

 ## Simulation Example
 ![sample](media/sample.gif)